peterkvt80/makenews/README.md

 # Using with Muttlee
 Muttlee organises the services simply as named subdirectories.
 The last command of make.sh copies the files into this folder:
-This means copy all the ttix file to the BBCNEWS folder. cp -f *.ttix /opt/bitnami/muttlee/BBCNEWS
+This means copy all the ttix file to the BBCNEWS folder.

+<b>cp -f *.ttix /opt/bitnami/muttlee/BBCNEWS

 # Teefax
 If adding news to Teefax, you need to checkout the Teefax pages
 # Get the current Teefax pages

-svn checkout http://localhost/svn/teletext /home/pi/teletext
+<b>svn checkout http://localhost/svn/teletext /home/pi/teletext

 Add these lines to make.sh to copy the files to the repository